Location: New South Wales (NSW), Australia

 Base: Base Hostel, Kent St.

-Once I checked into Base, I claimed myself a SINGLE, not bunk, bed and headed straight off for a shower.
+Once I checked into Base, I claimed myself a single bed, not bunk, bed and headed straight off for a shower.
 It was then time to get unpacked and whilst I did so I got to know some of my dorm.
 We then heard about “drag bingo” at the bar next door to the hostel (Scary Canary) and decided to head down around 9pm (also happy hour) and check it out but sadly we had just missed it so instead had a couple of pints and headed back up to get some sleep.

 I kicked my day off with my usual head out on a free walking tour and see the sights!
 This time my walking tour was with I’m Free Walking Tours Sydney (they also run walking tours in Melbourne and were who I originally planned to go with) with my tour being ran by Lachlan.
 Again, I was super impressed with my walking tour guide as he threw so much energy into the history of the city and gave such detailed information on areas we were visiting.
 Along the way I met Heather who I then went a grabbed a rib eye steak burger (for $9.50AUD) and we wandered around the Rocks a little more before heading off to continue our plans for the day.